sheldonkappel/chess_mini_analysis/README.md

 * Grouped the games into 5 opening categories and looked at the distribution of these opening players with the average ratings of the players in the respective games
 * Looked at the effect of time control on the amount of games lost by time forfeit.

-## TODO
-* Analyze more specific openings and their winrates for White and Black
-* See which openings are popular with titled players
-* Delve deeper into opening popularity

 ## Visuals

 <img src = "chess_histogram.JPG" alt = "">